robinmordasiewicz/jessed-guides/Terraform-rst/docs/variables.rst

       name   = "my_ltm_01"
     }

-Terraform will recognize a variable named "bigip" containing a nested variable called "use_paygo" with a string value of "my_ltm_01".
+Terraform will recognize a variable named "bigip" containing a nested variable named "use_paygo" with a string value of "my_ltm_01".
 If the placeholder variable is not present the variable(s)`_ within the v_bigip.auto.tfvars file would not be included.
-You would also get a runtime error when Terraform attempts to import the variables define in the "v_bigip.auto.tfvars" file.
+A runtime error will be thrown when Terraform attempts to import the variables define in the "v_bigip.auto.tfvars" file.